TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft-intune/problemscopingques-microsoftintune-enrollment-android.md

 			"id": "learn_more_text2",
 			"order": 2,
 			"controlType": "infoblock",
-			"content": "<a href='https://docs.microsoft.com/intune/ios-enroll'>Click here</a> to review our iOS and Mac enrollment documentation"
+			"content": "<a href='https://docs.microsoft.com/intune/android-enroll'>Click here</a> to review our Android enrollment documentation"
 		},  {
 			"id": "learn_more_text3",
 			"order": 3,